Own-Data-Privateer/hoardy-web/README.md

 - See [extension's "Help" page](./extension/page/help.org) (or the "Help" button in the extension's UI, which will make it interactive) for a long detailed description of what the extension does step-by-step.

-    It is a must-read, though reading it from the extension's UI is highly recommended.
+    It is a must-read, though instead of reading that file raw I highly recommend you read it via the "Help" button of the extension's UI, since doing that will make the whole thing pretty interactive.

   - See [the "Frequently Asked Questions" section of extension's "Help" page](./extension/page/help.org#faq) for the answers to the frequently asked questions, including those about common quirks you can encounter while using it.